starkandwayne-attic/starkandwayne.github.com/_posts/2013-03-20-boot-up-cloud-foundry.md

 Thank you also to the Pivotal Initiative who has funded this work for the last 3+ months!
 Very wonderful new stewards of all things Cloud Foundry indeed!

+Thank you to LinkedIn for hosting the meetup and for recording and post-producing a great video.

 But now, please enjoy the 1h talk (which actually took 1h 40mins) presented at LinkedIn for the Silicon Valley Ruby Club.
 We all had a great time and it was great to share it publicly for the first time!

 <iframe width="560" height="315" src="http://www.youtube.com/embed/e0EprkBamvQ" frameborder="0" allowfullscreen="1"></iframe>